ccoverstreet/DISMAT-Utils/README.md

 - [horiba_raman_ccoverstreet](https://github.com/ccoverstreet/horiba-raman): Python package for Raman spectra processing (particularly useful for mapping)
     - This package provides utilities for reading the various files needed to fully reproduce a Raman map with image overlay
+- [AMORPH](https://github.com/ccoverstreet/AMORPH): Program for using Bayesian inference to determine amorphous and crystalline components of diffraction patterns

 ## Contributing